Using the Slash Accounting Dashboard

 When a new transaction comes in, the dashboard applies these rules automatically.
 You can still override the mapping on individual transactions during review.

-Syncing to QuickBooks
+Syncing to Your Accounting Software

-When you're ready to export, navigate to the Ready to Sync tab and click Sync to QuickBooks.
-This pushes all approved transactions to your connected QuickBooks account.
 After syncing, the transactions move to the Synced tab.
-They now exist in both Slash and QuickBooks.
+They now exist in both Slash and your external accounting dashboard.

 In Slash: